Tanjy55/tp/docs/DeveloperGuide.md

 - Writer: `seedu.quotely.writer.PDFWriter` handles PDF generation.
 The current method `writeQuoteToPDF(Quote, CompanyName, String filename)` accepts a filename base (the method will append `.pdf`) and writes the file into the current working directory.
 See `src/main/java/seedu/quotely/writer/PDFWriter.java`.
-- Logging: the command logs via the centralized `LoggerConfig` utility.
+- Logging: the command logs via the centralised `LoggerConfig` utility.

 #### Implementation considerations & TODOs